muhamadazmy/qbd/README.md

 The goal behind building this was the following:

-- [x] Allow caching of hot blocks on fast SSD storage
+- [x] Allow caching of hot pages on fast SSD storage
-- [x] Persist colder blocks to a slower storage `HDD`
+- [x] Persist colder pages on a slower storage `HDD`
   - [ ] Also store on remote storage
 - [x] Support multiple persisted storage segments, which allows creating a device bigger than a single HDD available
 - [x] Pre-allocation of cache and storage segments, which grantees writes will never fail (unless underlying device is broken)
-  - This also allows fast retrieval of blocks
+  - This also allows fast retrieval of pages
 - [ ] Erasure coding

 ## Building